 I have no words to describe how angry I am with the bookstagram community for hyping up this book.
 I don’t even know where to start with this review.
-Do I begin with the writing pandering to leftist millennials?
+Do I begin with the writing pandering?
 Do I begin with the fact that I hated one of the main characters and didn’t care about his storyline, at all?
 Do I begin with how much of this story was fluffy backstory for Addie LaRue to make us sympathize with her situation but I felt nothing for her struggle?
 Why don’t we just dive right into how much I hate this damn book.

 There are no direct spoilers in this review but there are comments on certain plot aspects, so if you plan to read this (I don’t recommend wasting your time), just be cautious of this fact.